nodejs/node/doc/contributing/pull-requests.md

 ## Dependencies

 Node.js has several bundled dependencies in the _deps/_ and the _tools/_ directories that are not part of the project proper.
+These are detailed in the [maintaining dependencies][] document.
 Changes to files in those directories should be sent to their respective projects.
 Do not send a patch to Node.js.
 We cannot accept such patches.

 In case of doubt, open an issue in the
 [issue tracker](https://github.com/nodejs/node/issues/) or contact one of the